1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The focus: Bonds issued by governments and firms in developing nations.

-The process: Longtime manager John Carlson currently holds 80% of the fund’s assets in dollar-denominated debt, mostly in government bonds (about half of assets) but with a healthy slug in predominantly state-owned energy companies.
-With a yield of 5.9%, New Markets is the highest-paying fund in the Kip 25.
+The process: Longtime manager John Carlson currently holds 80% of the fund’s assets in dollar-denominated government bonds, with a small slug in corporate debt.
+New Markets is the highest-paying fund in the Kip 25 with a yield of 4.4%.

 1-Year Return: 1.5%